Ahmadam37/SQL-INJECTION/README.md

+🎯 This repository provides examples and best practices for understanding and preventing SQL Injection.

 # SQL-INJECTION
 **SQL Injection** is a web security vulnerability that allows an attacker to interfere with the queries that an application makes to its database.
 It typically occurs when user input is improperly sanitized or validated, enabling malicious SQL statements to be executed.